yfujis/yfujis.github.io/_posts/2025-05-01-Canonical-correlation-analysis.md

 We solve this for eigenvalues $\lambda^2$ and eigenvectors $\mathbf{a}$.
 Once obtain $\mathbf{a}$ and $\lambda$, we can substitute them to (3) to obtain $\mathbf{b}$.

-One caveat of this method is we only obtain one canonical component at a time.
-Although analytically rigorous, I found the alternative method—SVD of the cross-covariance matrix of whitened matrices—more intuitive when learning this topic.
-Moreover, the SVD-based approach builds a conceptual bridge between CCA and related techniques such as PCA[^2] and even Procrustes distance[^3].
+One caveat of this method is that it yields only one canonical component at a time.
+While analytically rigorous, I found an alternative approach—performing SVD on the cross-covariance matrix of whitened matrices—more intuitive when first learning this topic.
+Moreover, the SVD-based formulation provides a conceptual bridge between CCA and related techniques such as PCA and even Procrustes analysis.
+That’s what I’ll discuss next.

 ## Conceptual links with other methods

 ### PCA

 One might notice that both PCA and CCA can be solved using singular value decomposition (SVD).
 This is because both methods aim to find a set of orthogonal basis vectors that best capture structure in a matrix.
 In PCA, the matrix in question is a single data matrix, and SVD identifies orthogonal directions that explain the variance in the data.
 In CCA, the relevant matrix is the cross-covariance between two whitened data matrices—SVD then finds orthogonal directions that best explain the correlation between the original datasets.
+For a helpful intuition on PCA, see [this blog post by Alex][alex_pca].

 ### Procrustes shape distance